 Bellows Falls, VT is a great place to have a wander.
 The old mill buildings give it an industrial feel.
 While it has the look of a small city, it is actually a village.
 The Main Street has some great shops and restaurants to enjoy.
-Here is a list of our favorite things to do in Bellow Falls, VT.

 1. Visit the fish ladder

 If you have never seen a fish ladder in action, you will find this really interesting.
 A fish ladder is a structure that allows migrating fish passage over or around an obstacle on a river.
 At the Bellows Falls fish ladder, you will learn all about the Connecticut watershed and the regional ecology.

 When you first arrive, you can look out across the top of the dam.
 Inside the building, you can learn about the native fish species through interpretive displays.
 When you go down the stairs, there is a glass wall so that you can see the migrating fish fighting to swim upstream.
 It will give you a unique perspective of the Connecticut River.

 It is hit or miss if you see anything.
 One time we were just about to give up when a sea lamprey latched on to the glass.
 I didn’t even know that such a creature existed so it was crazy to see.

 The Visitor Center and Fish Ladder is open on Friday and Saturday from 10 am to 4 pm from July 3rd to September 5th.

 The Connecticut River was once an important fishing area for the Abenaki tribe.
 This indigenous tribe fished salmon from the falls thousands of years before Europeans arrived.
 Their carvings can still be found on the rocks below the falls.

 To read all about our adventure finding the petroglyphs, click here.